Immigration Advising

 Getting started

-If you are travelling outside of Canada, you will need either an Electronic Travel Authorization (ETA) or a Temporary Resident Visa (TRV) to re-enter Canada, depending on your country of citizenship.
-Find out if you need a Visa or ETA.
+If you’re travelling outside of Canada, you’ll need either an Electronic Travel Authorization (eTA) or a Temporary Resident Visa (TRV) to re-enter Canada, depending on your country of citizenship.
+Find out if you need a visa or eTA.

-Note: Citizens of specific countries require a TRV to enter Canada.
+Note: Citizens of specific countries require a TRV or eTA to enter Canada.
 A study permit does not allow you to re-enter Canada if you travel.
-Although a TRV is not needed inside Canada, it is advisable to have a valid visa in case of emergencies.
+Although a TRV/eTA is not needed inside Canada, it is advisable to have a valid visa in case of emergency travel.

 Apply for a TRV online